frederic-perez/AmE-dictionary/data/idioms.md

 __on the fiddle__ Engaged in deceitful, fraudulent, or dishonest means of obtaining money. _My career will be over if anyone ever finds out I was on the fiddle during my time as the company treasurer._
 __on the flip side__ :two::hammer:
 __on the grapevine__ :two::hammer: _Al must have heard something on the grapevine._
+__on the gravy train__ In a state, position, or job where one makes an excessive amount of money without expending much or any effort. _I’ll be on the gravy train once I get paid from the settlement of the lawsuit!_
+__on the hush-hush__ In a state of secrecy or minimal public knowledge; being known only by a select few people. _I need to tell you some important news, but you have to keep it on the hush-hush, OK?_
 __on the lam__ :two: Attempting to avoid capture, typically as a fugitive from law enforcement; on the run. _The escaped convicts have been on the lam for a week, with no leads as to their whereabouts._
 __on the leading edge__ Having or knowledgeable of the most advanced technology in a given area, activity, or endeavor. _The local university’s laboratory is on the leading edge when it comes to cancer research._
 __on the lookout__